-Student Performance Summary: Students in ME120 met their performance target (at least 70% achieved 70% or more) on the coursework pertaining to the outcome 3b.
+Student Performance Summary: Students in ME 120 meet their performance target (at least 70% achieved 70% or more) on the coursework pertaining to the outcome 3b.
 The performance of students in the Tuesday section is an exception however.
 For this section, only 40% (6 out of 15) achieved better than 70% because most students did not turn in one or more lab reports.
-All students performed better than 50%.

 Student Survey Results: 67% to 92% of the students agreed that ME120 increased their ability to design an experiment (question 3b-1).
 82% to 100% agreed that the course also increased their ability to conduct an experiment (question 3b-2).
 100% agreed that ME120 increased their ability to analyze experimental data (question 3b-3) and draw conclusions regarding variation of the parameters involved (question 3b-4).
-With regard to critically observing a given set of experimental results and choosing parametric values that give best results in practical applications (question 3b-5), a relatively high percentage (15% to 36%) were not sure whether the course increased their ability.
-This is likely due to the wording of the question and the phrase, "choose parametric values."
-To date, the experimental work that students have been asked to do in the class has been mostly discovery rather than design or optimization.
-It makes sense then that a relatively large percentage of students would be unsure that the course increased their ability to choose parameters that would change the outcome of the experiments.
-The vast majority of students (73% to 100%) agreed that ME120 increased their ability to compare experimental results with predictions and explain any discrepancies (question 3b-6).
+The vast majority of students (73% to 100%) agreed that ME 120 increased their ability to compare experimental results with predictions and explain any discrepancies (question 3b-5).